 The “graveyard rule” in detail

-The strongest single discipline in this whole structure: retire fast.
+The strongest single discipline in this whole structure is also the simplest: retire fast.

-This sounds harsh.
-It is.
-The reason is that at AI volume, you have 20 fresh variants ready to test next week.
-Holding on to a loser to “give it a chance” costs you the chance to test a fresh winner.
+It sounds harsh, and it is.
+But at AI volume you have 20 fresh variants waiting in line for next week, so babysitting a loser to “give it a chance” really just means declining the chance to find a winner.

-The exception: a variant that is underperforming on CPA but driving meaningful brand-search lift or video completion rate.
+The exception: a variant underperforming on CPA but driving brand-search lift or a video completion rate above 25%.
 Those signal early-stage value the CPA model is not capturing.
 Hold those for 7 to 10 days.

 Comparison: traditional vs AI-velocity structure